 SA Hickey, who was seated beside Bennett, specifically noted that the President was not hit by the second shot and that it appeared to pass to the right of his head as his hair flew up at the moment the second shot was heard.
 See fn.
-36. The only other point in the car struck by a bullet was Governor Connally.
+36, above.
+The only other point in the car struck by a bullet was Governor Connally.
+As noted below, the President's hair on the right side of his head is seen to lift and the drop at frames 273-276 of the Zapruder film.
+The hair of no one else moves at this time.

-point to account for the number of people who observed the unequal spacing.
+Since the third shot struck the President in the head between frames 312 and 313, if the first shot occurred very close to frame 200, the mid-point of the shooting was at frame 256.
+The second shot must have been fired a perceptible amount of time after this mid-point to account for the number of people who observed the unequal spacing.
 A second shot at frame 275 would make the time difference between the first and second shots twice as long as the interval between the last two, which is what many witnesses recalled.

-The Warren Commission found that a minimum of about 2.3 seconds was required to fire, reload aim and fire again using Oswald's rifle.91 This appears to be based on the FBI re-enactment using that rifle.
-FBI ballistics expert Robert Frazier, who actually fired 3 shots in 4.6 seconds, said "4.6 seconds is firing this weapon as fast as the bolt can be operated, I think".92 The FBI's Ronald Simmons noted that one marksman fired three shots in 4.6 seconds using the telescopic sight and three shots in 4.45 seconds using the telescopic sight and three shots in 4.45 seconds using the smallest interval between shots.
+The Warren Commission found that a minimum of about 2.3 seconds was required to fire, reload aim and fire again using Oswald's rifle.
+This appears to be based on the FBI re-enactment using that rifle.
+FBI ballistics expert Robert Frazier, who actually fired 3 shots in 4.6 seconds, said "4.6 seconds is firing this weapon as fast as the bolt can be operated, I think".
+The FBI's Ronald Simmons noted that one marksman fired three shots in 4.6 seconds using the telescopic sight and three shots in 4.45 seconds using the iron sights.
+There was no time placed on the middle shots so we cannot determine the smallest interval between shots.
 None of the FBI marksmen had practised with the Mannlicher-Carcano rifle.
-Simmons admitted that with practice the shooter would likely be able to operate the bolt smoothly without moving the rifle from its target.94 There was evidence that Oswald practised using the bolt action.95
+Simmons admitted that with practice the shooter would likely be able to operate the bolt smoothly without moving the rifle from its target.
+There was evidence that Oswald practised using the bolt action.
+There

-The witness evidence establishes that if Governor Connally was hit by the second bullet as he and his wife always maintained - it must have struck him around frame 270 or later.
-Since Zapruder's film ran at an average speed of 18.3 frames per second, if Connally was hit any later than about frame 276 there would have been less than 2 seconds between shots and, therefore, more than one person shooting.
+The witness evidence establishes that if Governor Connally was hit by the second bullet - as he and his wife always maintained - it must have struck him around frame 270 or later.
+Since Zapruder's film ran at an average speed of 18.3 frames per second, if Connally was hit any later than about frame 276 there would have been less than 2 seconds between shots and, therefore, more than one person was shooting.